 - The Future Flood Explorer (FFE) model enables results to be interpolated for different policy responses and climate scenarios.

 - The products can be used in a Computational General Equilibrium (CGE) model to help understand the economic impacts of decreases in crop production.

 This solution will be deployed during 2019, in Kenya, for the micro-insurance market; and in Ethiopia, by providing economic impact decision-support information at a national level.

-Airbus Defence and Space – Intelligence UK, provides satellite image acquisition and timely processing, interpretation, analysis and management, as well as hosting of geospatial data and consultancy services for many sectors including: central and local government, land administration, agriculture, forestry and environment.
+Airbus Defence and Space – Intelligence UK, provides satellite image acquisition and timely processing, interpretation, analysis and management, as well as hosting of geospatial data and consultancy services, for many sectors including: central and local government, land administration, agriculture, forestry and the environment.
 Products and services delivered from our four UK offices provide solutions for our customer base around the globe.